pgorman/dangerjaunt/dangerjaunt.md

 AC: 14 HD: 3 (CR 5) Move: 12'' Attacks: bite 2d4 (lycanthropy)

-Werewolves are only harmed by silver or magic weapons.
+Only silver or magic weapons harm werewolves.
 Any opponent damaged below 50% of hit points by a lycanthrope becomes one.

 ### Wight ###